ivo-toby/goodwe-api/README.md

 ## Running

-Currently this tool runs from commandline, possibly from a cronjob.
+Currently this tool runs from commandline, usually from a cronjob.
 I have not looked into daemonizing it yet, it's on the backlog.

 _These examples run assuming you setup the environment correctly_